 Underlined terms in the draft Standard indicate terms for which definitions have been provided.
-Most of these terms are already defined in the GRI Standards Glossary - these definitions are highlighted in grey in the Glossary and cannot be changed.
-The proposed new definitions are not highlighted in grey and are open for review.
+Most of these terms are already defined in the GRI Standards Glossary - these definitions are highlighted The this document does not represent in grey in the Glossary and cannot be changed.
+The proposed new definitions are not highlighted in

-1 Introduction
+Introduction 1

-GRI TRED: Training and Education 202X contains disclosures for organizations to report information about their training and education related-impacts, and how they manage these impacts.
+2 GRI TRED: Training and Education 202X contains disclosures for organizations to report information 3 about their training and education related-impacts, and how they manage these impacts.